Graduate Students and Postdocs

 I strive to recruit students for fully-funded projects (stipend + tuition reimbursement + research costs) which I fund via grants from Texas Parks and Wildlife, US Fish and Wildlife, and other sponsors.
 When these opportunities come available, I advertise them on the Texas A&M Job Board, the Society for Freshwater Science Classified Ads, and via Twitter.

-If you are interested in pursuing your own funding, check out NSF GRFP, Smith Fellows Program, and other opportunities.
+If you are interested in pursuing your own funding, check out NSF GRFP, Smith Fellows Program, Ford Foundation Fellows Program, and other opportunities.
 I’m always happy to work with prospective grad students and postdocs on proposal development.

 UT-San Antonio Undergrads